-If you let furnished property, you are permitted to claim an allowance on the tax you pay for letting income, equal to 10 per cent of the 'net rent' i.e. the total rent minus charges and services such as council tax and water rates.
-This is known as a 'wear and tear allowance'.
+If you let furnished property, you are permitted to claim an allowance on the tax you pay for letting income, equal to 10 per cent of the net rent i.e. the total rent minus charges and services such as council tax and water rates.
+This is known as a wear and tear allowance.

 Alternatively, you can claim the net cost of replacing a particular item of furniture, but not the original cost of the item.
-This is known as a 'renewals allowance'.
+This is known as a renewals allowance.

 You cannot claim either of these allowances for unfurnished property.
 And you have to decide which allowance you want to claim and stick with it.
-As the Revenue and Customs website puts it: "It isn't possible to chop and change…from year to year".

-See the HM Revenue & Customs wear and tear guidelines for more details of how to claim the allowances.
+See the Revenue & Customs wear and tear guidelines for more details of how to claim the allowances.

-Some lettings agents think that they can achieve slightly higher rents from furnished property than unfurnished - somewhere between five and ten per cent - but most argue that flexibility is key.
+Some lettings agents think that they can achieve slightly higher rents from furnished property than unfurnished - somewhere between five and 10 per cent - but most argue that flexibility is key.
 The best thing is to offer whatever arrangement meets the needs of your customers.

 - guide to insuring your investment property